DuendeInexistente/Cirque/Po.md

 ----------------

 Any piece will be destroyed on falling off the board.
 Other pieces are destroyed by contact.
+'Contact' means either the enemy piece's slot or an immediately contiguous one.